mitpatellife-beep/V-tach/README.md

 Python 3.9 or 3.10

-GPU optional (CPU works but CNN will run slower)
+CPU or GPU (GPU optional but speeds up CNN training)

 Major libraries: